 Indicators: Unaccompanied Children

-1. Does the law provide for the appointment of a representative to all unaccompanied children?
+1. .
+Does the law provide for the appointment of a representative to all unaccompanied children?

-🖂 Yes 🗌 No
+⊠ Yes □ No

-According to Article 66 LFIP, from the moment an unaccompanied child-international protection applicant is identified, the best interests of the child principle must be observed and the relevant provisions of Turkey's Child Protection Law must be implemented.
-The child applicant must be referred to an appropriate accommodation facility under the authority of the Ministry of Family, Labour and Social Services.
+According to Article 66 LFIP, from the moment an unaccompanied child international protection applicant is identified, the best interests of the child principle must be observed and the relevant provisions of Turkey's Child Protection Law must be implemented.
+The child applicant must be referred to an appropriate accommodation facility under the authority of the Ministry of Family and Social Services.
 There is still no information on the number of unaccompanied children in Turkey and a tendency for them not to be taken into the care of state institutions despite the recent amendment.

 According to the Turkish Civil Code, all children placed under state care must be assigned a guardian.
 Specifically, all children who do not benefit from the custody of parents (velayet) must be provided guardianship (vesayet).
-The assignment of guardians is carried out by Peace Courts of Civil Jurisdiction (Sulh Hukuk Mahkemesi) and guardianship matters are thereafter overseen by Civil Courts of General Jurisdiction (Asliye Hukuk Mahkemesi).
-A guardian under the Turkish Civil Code should be "an adult competent to fulfil the requirements of the task", not engaged in an "immoral life style" or have "significant conflict of interest or hostility with the child in question".
-Relatives are to be given priority to be appointed as guardians.
-Therefore, as far as the legal requirements, qualified NGO staff, UNHCR staff or Ministry of Family, Labour and Social Services staff would qualify to be appointed as guardians for unaccompanied minor asylum seekers.
+The assignment of guardians is carried out by Peace Courts of Civil Jurisdiction (Sulh Hukuk Mahkemesi) and guardianship matters are thereafter overseen by Civil Courts of General

-&lt;sup>273 Information provided from a stakeholder, February 2019.
+&lt;sup>284 Information provided from a stakeholder, February 2019.